-Grow Your Spare Money In Account With Bank FD [Fixed Deposit]
+Don’t just keep your spare money in the bank but Grow Your Spare Money In Account by investing Bank FD [Fixed Deposit]

-Fixed deposits [FD] is a type of deposit offered by the bank in helping the investors in getting a higher rate of interest than regular savings to account on the maturity date for which it was kept, its similar to the lumpsum amount in case of mutual funds.
+Fixed deposits [FD] are offered by banks in helping the bank account holders getting a higher rate of interest than regular savings on the maturity date for which it was kept, its similar to keeping the lumpsum amount in case of mutual funds but safer when compared to mutuals, as you are aware of the final amount on maturity.

-To start the FD person need not require the creation of a separate account.
+To start the FD person needs not require the creation of a separate account but the investors with a bank account can start the FDs within their own bank.

-Withdrawal of money from the fixed deposit before maturity?
+Withdrawal of money from the fixed deposits in India before maturity?

 - FD’s withdrawal before maturity, the principal amount with a lower interest rate or after deducting a penalty amount will be charged from the total amount.